Nishinokuchi Station

 Nishinokuchi Station (西ノ口駅, Nishinokuchi-eki) is a railway station in the city of Tokoname, Aichi, Japan, operated by Meitetsu.

 Lines

-Nishinokuchi Station is served by the Meitetsu Tokoname Line, and is located 25.4 kilometers from the starting point of the line at Jingū-mae.
+Nishinokuchi Station is served by the Meitetsu Tokoname Line.
+It is located 25.4 kilometers from the starting point of the line at Jingū-mae.

 Station layout

 The station has two island platforms connected by a footbridge.
 The station has automated ticket machines, Manaca automated turnstiles and it is unattended.